 - 3 cups cabbage, bite-sized pieces

-- 3 stalks Chinese broccoli (gai lan), stems thinly sliced on a bias, leaves roughly torn into chunks
+- 3 stalks Chinese broccoli (gai lan), stems thinly sliced on a diagonal, leaves roughly torn into chunks

-- 10 sugar snap peas, strings removed and cut in half on a shart bias
+- 10 sugar snap peas, strings removed and cut in half on a sharp diagonal

 - 5 shiitake mushrooms, fresh, cut into slices